 |Tensile Strength (ksi)||102||86||67|

 |Izod Impact (Notched) (ft·lb/in)||18||49||18|

 |Benefits||Ideal performance||Affordable||Heat resistance|

 Each year, professional 3D printing becomes more advanced.
 The 3D printing industry as a whole is shifting away from the consumer space and toward professional and industrial 3D printing, creating prototypes, tools, and end-use products across industries.
 For many manufacturers, 3D printing has replaced traditional fabrication.
-The reason is clear: 3D printing saves time and money, no matter the material.
+As 3D printing materials evolve, more prototypes, tools and end-use parts are being printed to save engineers time and money.